Woodridge Washington DC Community Guide An affordable, family-friendly area 15 minutes from the city center.

 - Karma DC Live Music Venue– A truly unique venue.
 An old warehouse feels with a vast stage and hookah lounge.
 The ambiance is casual, and the music is always great.
 This is a fantastic spot for a night out!

 - Alice’s Jazz and Cultural Society– Alice’s Jazz and Cultural Society is a not-for-profit jazz club in the Brookland neighborhood of Washington, DC.
-All shows are $5 at the door (cash only) unless otherwise noted.
+Unless otherwise noted, all shows are $5 at the door (cash only).

 - The Pocket– Livestreams, private events, you name it, they do it at this intimate high tech, live music venue.